Open in Colab Open On GitHub

 }

-# create shuffled dataset by allocating a buffer size of 1024 to randomly draw elements from
+# Create a shuffled dataset by allocating a buffer size of 1024 to randomly draw elements from.

 train_ds = train_ds.repeat().shuffle(1024)

-# group into batches of batch_size and skip incomplete batch, prefetch the next sample to improve latency
+# Group into batches of `batch_size` and skip incomplete batches, prefetch the next sample to improve latency.

 train_ds = train_ds.batch(batch_size, drop_remainder=True).take(train_steps).prefetch(1)

-# group into batches of batch_size and skip incomplete batch, prefetch the next sample to improve latency
+# Group into batches of `batch_size` and skip incomplete batches, prefetch the next sample to improve latency.

 test_ds = test_ds.batch(batch_size, drop_remainder=True).prefetch(1)

-Create a convolutional neural network with Flax NNX by subclassing nnx.Module.
+Create a CNN for classification with Flax NNX by subclassing nnx.Module:

-from flax import nnx # Flax NNX API
+from flax import nnx # The Flax NNX API.

 from functools import partial